Christmas recipes with a twist, are here! Deck the kitchen with food and more food. Fa-la-la-la-la, la-la-la-la!

 Alyn Williams has taken the classic whirl-shaped cone and put his own unique gourmet spin on the scrumptious treat.
 Worthy of the 5 star Westbury Hotel, his signature dessert is guaranteed to also be worthy of any festive get-together, and the perfect end to a Christmas meal.

 You’ll need some cookware gadgets to prepare this walnut whip recipe, so take your time to find what you need before attempting it.
 But once you’re in the kitchen, whipping and whisking, you’ll have so much fun you won’t even care.
 And the fruits of your labour are so worth it.
+This is one of the best Fabulous Christmas Recipes you’ll ever know.

 - 45g of candied walnuts, chopped, plus two more for decoration